FeernandoOFF/traveler-app/README.md

 ### Notes:

-The reaso why i choose the Lifeat maps
+The reaso why i choose the Lifeat maps it's because the Travel Advisor by RapidAPI deprecated the fetch by boundary

+## Thanks to @Risang Kuncoro for the App concept the link of the (dribble design)[https://dribbble.com/shots/15079032-Travel-App-Concept]